loader image

 Advertising

-The growing number of cases and the complexity of the symptoms make these conditions a vast field for the application of Artificial Intelligence (AI).
+The growing number of cases and the complexity of symptoms make these conditions a vast field for the application of Artificial Intelligence (AI).

 In this article, we will explore how AI has been applied in the diagnosis of these diseases, its benefits and limitations.